 $2,500 living stipend + housing + reimbursement for travel to DC

 Internship: A core component of the program is a summer-long, DC-based internship.
+Students must apply separately for an internship (even those at AEI) and are responsible for securing their own internship at least three weeks before the program begins.
 The Faith & Public Life team will assist students throughout the application process, especially for internship positions at AEI or partner organizations.
-However, students must apply separately for these positions (even those at AEI) and are ultimately responsible for securing their own internship at least three weeks before the program begins.

 Christian community: A unique feature of this program is its focus on intentional Christian community.
 We think this is especially valuable in cities like DC, where the stresses of work, achievement, and isolation are all too common.
 To cultivate this community, students will be housed together and have frequent group gatherings, as well as several excursions to notable locations in the DC area.